-Good Ol’ Satellite: We got a satellite antenna for $1.00 at Goodwill and use this to watch prime-time time-sensitive major networks.
-For example, The Bachelor.
-The Bachelor is pretty time sensitive – one glance at Facebook at 10:00 p.m. on a Monday can ruin the whole episode for you.
-Thankfully (and as many forget) it’s free to watch with an antenna!
-We also are a little (super fan level) obsessed with Survivor.
-We have a weekly lottery game with 3 other couples with rules and cash prizes and strategy…I’ll spare you – but we HAVE to watch Survivor as soon as it airs so we watch this through local programming as well.
+Good Ol’ Satellite: We got a satellite antenna for $1.00 at Goodwill (similar to this one) and use this to watch prime-time time-sensitive major networks.
+We are a little (super fan level) obsessed with Survivor.
+We have a fantasy-football type game with 2 other couples with rules and cash prizes and strategy…I’ll spare you – but we HAVE to watch Survivor as soon as it airs so we watch this through local programming as well.

 Hulu: This is how we watch all of our prime time favorites.
 Most are limited commercials or commercial free.
 The biggest cons are that Hulu does not carry CBS (#Survivorsuperfanprobs) and you have to watch everything a day later (or after midnight from the day it aired.)

 Netflix: This one doesn’t really count because I feel like even if you have cable you still pay for Netflix or have access to a login.
-Our current binge watch is Friday Night Lights – I know, super late to the party on this one.
-Our (actually just mine) other favorites are Homeland, House of Cards, Master of None, Santa Clarita Diet, and Parenthood.
+Our current binge watch is Friday Night Lights!

 Amazon Prime: This one also depends if you are currently paying for it or not.
 If you are not, the savings make it so Prime is super affordable.
-We use Amazon Prime to watch some shows (Jane the Virgin- obsessed) and rent (or watch for free) movies.
+We use Amazon Prime to watch some shows and rent (or watch for free) movies.
 Movie rentals on Amazon Prime are around $3 and they have pretty much everything!